slidejoe/how-to-copy-and-paste/Draft.md

 ## What about **AI**?

+AI is an other place we can ask questions for help.

 * <i class="fa-fw fad fa-mind-share"></i>**Our** programs and **our** code samples
 * <i class="fa-fw fad fa-people-carry"></i>Effectively **built by the community**
 * <i class="fa-fw fad fa-medal"></i>You need **the same skills** to effectively use AI as for human-generated answers